mckinsey/vizro/vizro-core/docs/pages/user-guides/card-button.md

     Use the following pre-defined URL hashes in your image path to apply Vizro's default styling.

-    These URL hashes can be used to have the image float next to the text:
+    To float the image next to the text:

     - floating-left: `![](my_image.png#floating-left)`
     - floating-right: `![](my_image.png#floating-right)`
     - floating-center: `![](my_image.png#floating-center)`

-    This URL hash can be used to apply our default icon styling:
+    To apply the default icon styling:

     - icon-top: `![](my_image.png#icon-top)`